emailbox/emailbox/readme.md

 > emailbox is a set of building blocks for developers to create a simple and extendable email client.

 The goal of emailbox is to be the most developer friendly and versatile email and communication platform.
-By open sourcing emailbox at this early stage, I hope that other developers will realize the potential inherent in the idea and get excited to contribute with code, designs, criticisms, or suggestions.
+By showing emailbox at this early stage, I hope that other developers will realize the potential inherent in the idea and get excited to contribute with code, designs, criticisms, or suggestions.

 Questions and suggestions are welcome at [nick@getemailbox.com]()